atimpone/aws-foundation-journey/content/01-dev/03-reference/01-getting-started-guide-examples/01-getting-started-guide-foundation-team-members.md

 ## Auditors

-### Perform Periodic Aaudits of the AWS Security Configuration.
+### Perform Periodic Audits of the AWS Security Configuration.

 Although some of the detective guardrails deployed through AWS Control Tower help continuously monitor and audit aspects of your AWS environment, it’s a best practice to periodically audit your security configuration to make sure that it meets your current business needs.
 See AWS [Security Audit Guidelines](https://docs.aws.amazon.com/general/latest/gr/aws-security-audit-guide.html) for best practices.